zanix/home-assistant-config/README.md

 ### System

+- Notify when devices have low battery
 - Clear tts cache
+- Notify when disk space is low
 - Notify on failed login
-- Notify when devices have low battery
-- Notify when disk space is low
+- Notify when RAM usage is high
-- Set theme at startup
 - Notify when update is available
 - Z-wave heal at night